 Go El Kabayo Stables

-At El Kabayo Stables, you can take for horseback riding lessons or a guided ride through the forest to El Kabayo Falls.
+At El Kabayo Stables, you can take horseback riding lessons or a guided ride through the forest to El Kabayo Falls.
 El Kabayo Stables is managed by Wildlife In Need, an NGO that specializes in animal care and welfare.

-And you can take the advantage of shopping in the Duty Free.
-If you aren’t into the shopping, you can just go to eat in the restaurants, have coffee, refreshments or ice cream.
+And you can take the advantage of shopping duty-free.
+If you aren’t into shopping, you can just go to eat in the restaurants and have coffee, refreshments, or ice cream.

 Visit Olongapo Market

 It’s always recommended to visit the Olongapo Public Market.
 And the prices are very affordable.
 You will find all you need, especially food.

 Finally, you can start by going scuba diving around Subic where you can go wreck diving, or visit the Ocean Adventure Park where you will see dolphins, sea lions, and seals.
 Subic Bay Freeport Zone has casinos and a golf course as well as sandy beaches, shopping, dining, and adventure activities.

 And that’s it for now!
 I’d love to know if this guide on things to do in Subic Philippines has helped you.
 Let me know if you have any questions and let me know if you go.